-- Identify the intended message of biblical passages. - 2.
+- 1. Identify the intended message of biblical passages. - 2.
 Demonstrate exegetical skill in the interpretation of biblical texts. - 3.
 Relate the message of the biblical text to a contemporary audience.

-English Language/Communication (Composition course with research component required) 6
+guage/Communication ition course with research component required) 6

-Social Scien . , 6
+Social Scien 6

 Humanities 3

 Science 3

 Math 3

 History 3

 GEN-1003 Lifelong Learning Skills 3

 SPE-1003 Principles of Public Speaking 3

 THE-1023 Spiritual Formation 3

 THE-3013 Introduction to Christian Thought 3

-General Education Electives